Sales Communication & Effectiveness Audit

 • Email: specific subject, one idea per message, clear CTA and time window.

-• LinkedIn: insight first, ask second; avoid generic pitches; reference context.
+• LinkedIn: insight first, ask second; avoid generic pitches; reference context to improve outbound sales outreach and engagement quality.

 • Meetings: send an agenda; close with written next steps and owners.